BlindingLight/naga/README.md

 ```
 application.php             application config
 cacheconnections.php        cache connections config
+cli.php                     command line config
 databases.php               database config
 email.php                   email config
 externalclasses.php         external classes config for autoloader
 routes.php                  app routes
+twig.php                    Twig related configurations
 validation.php              validation rules
 ```

-You can create as many php files as you want here, even in subdirectories.
+You can create as many php or json files as you want, even in subdirectories.
 These configs will be accessible
-via ```App::config('filename')```.
-If a file is in a subdirectory, you can access it via ```App::config('directory.subdirectory.filename')```.
+like ```App::config('filename')```.
+If a file is in a subdirectory, you can access it like ```App::config('directory.subdirectory.filename')```.
+You can access config properties directly like ```App::config('directory.subdirectory.filename.item.property.array.0.subProperty')```
-You can create json files too.

 ## Bootstrap